 Morgan Stanley participates in Exchange-sponsored listed options payment for order flow programs and accepts payment for order flow for certain listed options orders.
-In the course of providing liquidity, Morgan Stanley may preference certain options orders to the Firm's options market maker for execution.
+In the course of providing liquidity, Morgan Stanley may preference certain options orders to the Firm's options market maker, or third party market makers for execution.